 - Data scientists show familiarity with tools like MatLab, Hadoop, and programming languages like Python and R, while data engineers are acquainted with tools like SQL, ETL, AWS, etc.

-For any queries, you can write to us at email@example.com and we will get back to you!
+For any queries, you can reach out to us at email@example.com!

 Hiration provides you a complete career service platform with 24/7 chat support for all your professional needs from cover letter, resume building, CV, interview preparations, LinkedIn review to building a digital portfolio!